Rayhatron/matthewgraybosch.com/_pages/stories/stories-ofcatsandcardigans.md

 "You sure, man?"
 Sid's hopeful tone told Morgan he was right to volunteer to take the case.

-Morgan modded as Malkuth began feeding him information. *Andy Crosby, age 13.
-Reported missing by his mother, Jennifer Crosby, on Saturday, 17 December 2101.*  "Quite sure, Sid.
+Morgan modded as Malkuth began feeding him information. «Andy Crosby, age 13.
+Reported missing by his mother, Jennifer Crosby, on Saturday, 17 December 2101.»  "Quite sure, Sid.
 It sounds like the mother went to the police first, and they sat on the case."

 Malkuth's tone became cautionary.
 "Adversary Stormrider, if a child is missing, we should focus on the child, and not on police misconduct."

 Putting aside his knitting, Morgan rolled his shoulders to loosen them.
 He fastened his armored coat and clipped his sword to his belt before answering.
 "You need not question my priorities, Malkuth.
 Rescue first, then retribution."

-##II##
+## Part II

 Andy Crosby paced the length of the padded room deep in the basement of St. Hermelin's School, careful to avoid overturning the bucket in the corner and spilling its fetid contents across the floor.
 He tried to ignore his stomach as it knotted itself, but he was out of food.
 What little he had had, he bought at a corner deli before coming to class on Friday.
 It was now Tuesday, and despite his efforts at rationing he had eaten the last of his food the night before.